-(From the Cooperator of

-(From the Cooperator of September 5, 1941) Greenbelt's third annual Town Fair drew 3,000 visitors; the Garden Club won the trophy for the best exhibit, and David R. Steinle took top honors for the most beautiful home grounds in town.-Greenbelt voters approach-ed the Town Council elections with a choice of 14 candidates.- A Cooperator inquiry into the construction of the new defense to field his position was a bitter handicap to his mates.
-The fight-ing little receiver was in no fit shape to play.
-He was suffering from a severe cold that should have kept him abed.
+(From the Cooperator of (From the Cooperator of September 5, 1941) Greenbelt's third annual Town Fair drew 3,000 visitors; the Garden Club won the trophy for the best exhibit, and David R. Steinle took top honors for the most beautiful home grounds in town.-Greenbelt voters approached the Town Council elections with a choice of 14 candidates.-A Cooperator inquiry into the construction of the new defense construction of the new defense homes showed that many corners were cut in an effort to lower the costs to \$3545 per unit compared with \$5400 per unit for the orig-inal houses built here.-The Folk Dancers squared off for the begin-ning of another season.-Music boomed as the Feeder Band opened registrations, and plans for a stringed orchestra were an-nounced.